 Perhaps the oddest thing about Coit Tower is its story.
 When wealthy and eccentric San Francisco resident Lillie Hitchcock Coit died, she left funds "for the purpose of adding to the beauty of the city which I have always loved," but she didn't say anything about how to do that.

 The city settled on a tower, designed by Arthur Brown Jr. and Henry Howard.
 It resembles the towers on London's Battersea Power Station, completed one year earlier.

-The Coit Tower vista point open is anytime, and you can check current tower hours here.
+The Coit Tower vista point is open anytime, and you can check current tower hours online.
 The lobby murals and outside areas are free, but you'll have to pay to go to the observation deck.

 Allow a half hour to walk around and enjoy the scenery, and one to two hours if you go up in the elevator or take the City Guides tour.

 You can walk up Telegraph Hill to Coit Tower, following Filbert Street from its intersection with Grant Ave in North Beach.